Radio Free Asia: Radio jamming and Internet blocking

 Since broadcasting began in 1996, Chinese authorities have consistently jammed RFA broadcasts.

 Three RFA reporters were denied access to China to cover U.S. President Bill Clinton's visit in June 1998.
 The Chinese embassy in Washington had initially granted visas to the three but revoked them shortly before President Clinton left Washington en route to Beijing.
 The White House and United States Department of State filed complaints with Chinese authorities over the matter but the reporters ultimately did not make the trip.

 The Vietnamese-language broadcast signal was also jammed by the Vietnamese government from the beginning.
 Human rights legislation has been proposed in Congress that would allocate money to counter the jamming.
 Research by the OpenNet Initiative, a project that monitors Internet filtering by governments worldwide, showed that the Vietnamese-language portion of the Radio Free Asia website was blocked by both of the tested ISPs in Vietnam, while the English-language portion was blocked by one of the two ISPs.

-To address radio jamming and Internet blocking by the governments of the countries that it broadcasts to, the RFA website contains instruction on how to create anti-jamming antennas and information on web proxies.
+To address radio jamming and Internet blocking by the governments of the countries that it broadcasts to, the RFA website contained instruction on how to create anti-jamming antennas and information on web proxies.

 On March 30, 2010, China's domestic internet censor, known as the Great Firewall, temporarily blocked all Google searches in China, due to an unintentional association with the long-censored term "rfa".
 According to Google, the letters, associated with Radio Free Asia, were appearing in the URLs of all Google searches, thereby triggering China's filter to block search results.

 Arrests of Uyghur journalists' relatives

-In 2014–2015 China arrested three brothers of RFA Uyghur Service journalist Shohret Hoshur.
+In 2014–2015, China arrested three brothers of RFA Uyghur Service journalist Shohret Hoshur.
 Their jailing was widely described by Western publishers as Chinese authorities' efforts to target Hoshur for his reports on otherwise unreported violent events of the Xinjiang conflict.
 Much larger numbers of relatives of RFA's Uyghur-language staff have since been detained, including the family of Gulchehra Hoja.

-RFA is the only station outside China that broadcasts in the Uyghur language.
+RFA was the only station outside China that broadcast in the Uyghur language.
 It has been recognized by journalists of The Atlantic, The Washington Post, The New York Times, and The Economist for playing a role in exposing Xinjiang internment camps.
-In particular, The New York Times regards RFA as one of the few reliable sources of information about Xinjiang.
+In particular, The New York Times has regarded certain RFA articles as part of the few reliable sources of information about Xinjiang.

 Xinjiang internment camps

-In 2018, after RFA Journalist Gulchehra Hoja published an interview with an individual who had been detained in the Xinjiang internment camps, Chinese authorities detained approximately two dozen of Hoja's relatives.
+The Economist credited Radio Free Asia with breaking the story on the Xinjiang internment camps.
+In 2018, after RFA journalist Hoja published an interview with an individual who had been detained in the Xinjiang internment camps, Chinese authorities detained approximately two dozen of Hoja's relatives.
 Later that year, Chinese authorities forcibly disappeared two brothers and five cousins of an editor for RFA's Uyghur language service.

 National Review has reported that as of 2021, eight of Radio Free Asia's fifteen staff of Uyghur ethnicity have family members who are detained in the Xinjiang internment camps.